 The novel coronavirus pandemic, COVID-19, has resulted in significant governmental measures being implemented to control the spread of the virus, including quarantines, travel restrictions and business interruptions and shutdowns.
 These precautions may continue to disrupt our business operations and prospects.
-Since early March 2020, we have taken temporary precautionary measures intended to help minimize the risk of COVID-19 to our employees and their families, including temporarily requiring all employees to work remotely.
-We have suspended non-essential travel worldwide for our employees and prohibited employee attendance at in-person gatherings.
+Since early March 2020, we have taken temporary precautionary measures, including routine screening and remote working initiatives, intended to help minimize the risk of COVID-19 to our employees and their families.
+We also suspended non-essential travel worldwide for our employees.
 In addition, we have experienced, and expect to continue to experience, patient screening and enrollment at a slower pace at many of our clinical trial sites than what was projected when the trials began.
 Some of our clinical sites have experienced challenges in conducting trial activities while they focus critical resources on caring for COVID-19 patients and due to facility restrictions, quarantines, travel restrictions, remote work requirements and other precautions.
-To manage the COVID-19 impact on our business, we developed a comprehensive

-COVID-19 contingency plan designed to work closely with our third-party contractors and investigators to ensure our ongoing clinical trials proceed safely and efficiently.
+To manage the COVID-19 impact on our business, we developed a comprehensive COVID-19 contingency plan designed to work closely with our third-party contractors and investigators to ensure our ongoing clinical trials proceed safely and efficiently.
 As a result of these efforts, we continue to accrue patients for our clinical trials, but we expect the disruption caused by and the challenges associated with COVID-19 to continue for the foreseeable future.
 The long-term trends impacting our business from COVID-19 are uncertain and will depend on the continued world-wide progress toward managing this health crisis.